Haoose/UPLAY_GAME_ID/README.md

 750 - The Crew (Beta)

 # Other
-3 - Silent Hunter®: Battle of the Atlantic Gold Edition
+3 - Silent Hunter®: Battle of the Atlantic Gold Edition 8 - The Settlers 7: Paths to a Kingdom
+13 - Driver: San Francisco
 80 - Rayman Origins
 90 - World In Conflict
 232 - Beyond Good and Evil™